fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 ### Reading the values of a Drum Type Meter

 Drum Type Meter reading is accomplished using [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).
-As for the usage, refer to [PaddleOCR Quick Start](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.3/doc/doc_en/quickstart_en.md#22-use-by-code).
+As for the usage, please refer to the [PaddleOCR Quick Start](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.3/doc/doc_en/quickstart_en.md#22-use-by-code).

-When a Drum Type Meter is read and multiple values are detected, calculate the area of the rectangle (Bounding Box) surrounding the detected values, and send the value whose area is the largest.
-For example, in the sample image which is in the directory, the value `02446` in the red frame will be sent.
+When a Drum Type Meter is read and multiple values are detected, calculate the area of the rectangle (Bounding Box) surrounding the detected value, and send the value whose area is the largest.
+For example, in the sample image which is in the directory, the value `02446` in the red frame is sent.

 ![](img/readme.jpg)

 The following demo page shows how "PaddleOCR" detects the text in an image.
-Please refer to it, if necessary.
+Please refer to this, if necessary.

 [https://huggingface.co/spaces/akhaliq/PaddleOCR](https://huggingface.co/spaces/akhaliq/PaddleOCR)